This post may contain affiliate links. Full disclosures here.

 Mornings are also when my breast milk supply is the most abundant.
 Which means, she will stay on longer to get her tummy full and it’s nice and quiet in the house, no distractions.

-This is also why I wanted to reintroduce nursing again.
-Getting this extra time in the morning to sleep in while I’m nursing her is the best breakfast in bed I could ever ask for!
+This is also why I wanted to reintroduce nursing again… the extra time in the morning to sleep in while I’m nursing her is the best breakfast in bed I could ever ask for!

 Another plus, she always falls back asleep after this feeding for another thirty minutes or so, ah heaven.

-5. Go to a quiet and distraction-free room in the house.
+5. Breastfeed in a quiet and distraction-free room

 It is much easier to attempt anything new with a baby when there aren’t as many sensory distractions.

 Use a room you have had prior success nursing in.
-This could be a nice opportunity for skin to skin as well.
+This could also be a nice opportunity for skin to skin as well which will help relax both you baby.

 Skin to skin assists to create a more natural feel when nursing.